-- Select Authentication > Auth.servers and create auth server.
-For example, AD or RADIUS server. - 2.
-Select Signing in > Sign-in Policies.
+Select Authentication > Auth.servers and create auth server.
+For example, AD or RADIUS server.
+2. Select Signing in > Sign-in Policies.
 Arrange the realms in the desired order.
-The fallback authentication is based on this order. - 3.
-Enable Fallback to next available realm if authentication fails option for user or admin users.
+The fallback authentication is based on this order.

 4. Verify the Sign-in Policies page.